Understand Paid Skills

 A customer can ask Alexa to buy the skill directly, or you can make a purchase suggestion when the customer invokes your skill.
 Your skill hands off to Alexa to complete the purchase.
 Here, Alexa gives the pricing details and guides the customer through the purchase by using the payment options associated with their Amazon account.
 After the purchase completes, Alexa hands control back to your skill.
 Your skill doesn't take part in the price offered to the customer or the purchase details.

 The following sample utterance shows the handover from the paid skill to the Amazon purchase flow and hand back to the skill after the customer completes the purchase.
+For details about various purchase flows, see Design the Purchase and Cancel Flows.

 User: Alexa, open Quick Trivia.